Dave Roberts (California politician): Allegations of hostile work environment

 In May 2015, two of Robert's former staff members filed claims against the County of San Diego seeking monetary relief while alleging various acts of wrongdoing by Supervisor Roberts including misuse of County resources and employee favoritism.
 A third former employee filed a similar claim in June 2015.
 Roberts denied all of the allegations made against him.
 Roberts he conceded that he sent what he termed to be "jovial texting" to county staff stating that a particular employee should keep him warm on a county trip and claimed he would sleep in the same bed with him on a separate trip.
 That employee subsequently filed a lawsuit against two of the former staffers who had filed claims against the county regarding Robert's alleged behavior, for spreading “salacious rumors in the workplace.”
 Roberts was not named in the lawsuit.

-On September 15, 2015, the San Diego Union Tribune and Los Angeles Times newspapers reported that the Board of Supervisors had agreed to settlements totaling $310,000 for three of Roberts' former staffers in relation to various claims that he had created a hostile work environment.
-The four presiding county supervisors who agreed to the settlement also released a statement, "In the opinion of the Board, activities that occurred in the District 3 Supervisorial office, at a minimum, showed poor judgment by the Supervisor.
+On September 15, 2015, The San Diego Union-Tribune and Los Angeles Times newspapers reported that the Board of Supervisors had agreed to settlements totaling $310,000 for three of Roberts' former staffers in relation to various claims that he had created a hostile work environment.
+The four presiding county supervisors who agreed to the settlement also released a statement, "In the opinion of the Board, activities that occurred in the District 3 office, at a minimum, showed poor judgment by the Supervisor.
 And, although not conclusive, the investigative material surrounding the inappropriate use of County funds, promoting a hostile work environment, an alleged bribe, campaigning on County time, improper use of a County vehicle and retaliation against District 3 staff members is significant and a matter of concern for the Board of Supervisors."

 Personal life

 Roberts is a married gay man; he and his spouse Wally Oliver have five adopted children.
-They live in Solana Beach in the former home of singer Patti Page.
+They live in Solana Beach, California, in the former home of singer Patti Page.
 Roberts and his oldest son are both Eagle Scouts.
 Roberts and his spouse are active members of North San Diego County Adoptive Parents Association and Friends of the Solana Beach Library.
 In 2014 amid the statewide drought, they removed over 6,000 square feet of turf and installed artificial turf to save over 165,000 gallons of potable water per year.